 Nearing the end of this marathon, with a haunting melody pounding, Cage’s character emerges from a dank dark well in which he has been mysteriously imprisoned.
 By this point he’s spent what seems like days dealing with strange women, a couple of zombie-like twins (Jacqueline and Joyce Robbins), and other incidents that would have sent you and I swimming for the mainland.
 Dripping and cold, he utters the profound (and obvious) phrase, “Something bad is about to happen.
 I can feel it.”
 Let that be a warning for all who consider seeing The Wicker Man.Starring Nicholas Cage.
 Theatrical release August 31, 2006.
 Updated February 13, 2012

 Rating & Content Info

-Why is The Wicker Man is rated PG-13 disturbing images and violence, language and thematic issues.
+Why is The Wicker Man rated PG-13?
+The Wicker Man is rated PG-13 by the MPAA disturbing images and violence, language and thematic issues.

 For most families, the themes and messages within this film will be more of a concern than content.
 Pagan-like rituals, selective breeding of humans, and living above the law are all portrayed without consequences for character’s actions.
 Human and animal sacrifice is depicted, jars containing preserved fetuses are seen, and discussions regarding fertility ceremonies are included.
 Other violent incidents include a graphically decomposing body, an intense car accident (replayed many times), and a man brutally fighting with a couple of women.
 No overt sexual content is shown (other than a brief shot of a woman, presumably naked, who is covered in bees) and profanities are sparse (although a sexual expletive is heard once).
 Cage’s character frequently uses a prescription psychotic drug, as well as swarms of bees attack a couple of character, whom we see later with severe swelling.